OHomemParede/Frequency-Stability-Property/README.md

 # Frequency-Stability-Property
-This repository is about random sequences
+This repository is about pseudorandom sequences